BDC Hamburger Icon

 The Netflix digital disruption model is an example of digital transformation and innovation.
 The company stayed on top of tech trends and pivoted to stay ahead of the competition.

 Outsourcing has been a big trend over the past decade.
-Company owners found themselves outsourcing large chunks of their software development and technology implementation to a third party.
+Company owners have found themselves outsourcing significant chunks of their software development and technology implementation to a third party.

-The downside of tech outsourcing is that you reduce your internal technology capabilities while being locked into multi-year agreements.
-Consequently, by outsourcing your tech support it may slow your reaction to marketplace threats or opportunities.
+The downside of tech outsourcing is that it reduces your internal technology capabilities while potentially locking you into multiyear agreements.
+Consequently, outsourcing your tech support may slow your reaction to marketplace threats or opportunities.

 The most successful and highest-performing companies don’t separate their business and technology strategies.
 Tech is part of their DNA, and they would never outsource this significant competitive advantage.
 Companies that realize they’re in the technology business can drive speed and innovation by closely aligning their technology and business leaders to create solutions together.